jokva/talks/rediscovering-fire/source/context.rst

 As a library writer, you never really get to assume how fast is *fast enough* for your clients, because you never know what requirements they have.
 You also don't really know what infrastructure and runtimes are around (save your host language), so a lean core is very useful.
-That also means sometimes choosing between potential safety for potential speed.
+That also means sometimes choosing between a safer design and a faster design.

 That, in practice, means only a handful of languages are really an option.
 For segyio, we ended up with plain C99 for the core itself, but if that choice came